Grow your restaurant's revenue with these powerful restaurant revenue management strategies.

 Firstly, have a mix of table types to accommodate different group sizes.
 Having two and four-seater tables is an excellent place to start because two and four-person groups are common.
 You want to avoid where couples enter your restaurant and sit at a four-seater table.
 Your restaurant loses two seats that some other paying customers can use.

 Secondly, review your customers and analyze what size groups typically arrive at certain times of the day.
-Then, arrange your layout to accommodate different group sizes at different times.
+Then, arrange your restaurant layout to accommodate different group sizes at different times.

 Finally, use the right tools to help you confidently optimize your restaurant's floor plan.
 For example, TouchBistro's Table Management Software enables you to design a restaurant floor plan and change these plans in response to peak periods.